opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `REM`

-**REM [x, y]**

-Compute Remainder.
+**Compute Remainder.**

+**(REM  x y)**

 Generalizations of the remainder function.
 When both operands are integer returns result of the remainder operation .
 If one of them is floating point returns result of

 	 number - truncate_to_zero (number / divisor) * divisor (same semantic as for the Java % operator.